Is there a page limit for the application form?

 Can I apply for a grant if the project will take more than one year to complete?

-In order to maximize the impact of the ACC-supported projects, the ACC will accept multi-year grant applications (up to 3 years) in the 2016/17 round.
+In order to maximize the impact of the ACC-supported projects, the ACC accepts multi-year grant applications (up to 3 years).
 Multi-year grants refer to projects that require more than one year to complete instead of recurring activities such as annual festivals etc. Grant payment for multi-year projects will be made upon satisfactory delivery of milestones instead of the full amount upfront.

 Can I use the Australia-China Council grant to pay for salaries, such as to engage a research assistant?